1on1pt/Cryptocurrencies/README.md

 Data analysis skills in unsupervised machine learning include:
 * How to preprocess data - selection, transformation, and scaling
-* How to cluster - using elbow curve
-* How to reduce dimensions
-* How to reduce the principal components using PCA
+* How to reduce the principal components using Principal Component Analysis (PCA)
+* How to create an elbow curve plot using the K-Means algorithm to find the best value for number of clusters (k)
 * How to visualize the results - hvPlot, Plotly

 All of these skills are put to use by creating an analysis for clients who are preparing to get into the cryptocurrency market.